abdulhannanali/realtime-moderation/README.md

 The server side is required for the Clarifai to analyze images, submit the images, as well as trigger the events using Pusher, as Pusher doesn't let us trigger events from client side (at least Public events), because of legitimate security risks

-- Submit imageUrl using an Express Server for the Clarifai
+- Submit an image's url to an Express Server
-- Analyze images using Clarifai and detect Cat in the image
+- Analyze images using Clarifai and detect cat in the image
-- Based on the predictions trigger events using Pusher for the Client Side
+- Based on the predictions trigger events using Pusher for the client Side

 #### Client Side Functionalities